push04/stootapfinal/NETLIFY_DEPLOYMENT.md

 6. Click "Run" to execute the schema
 7. Verify all tables are created:
    - Go to "Table Editor" in sidebar
-   - Check that you see tables like: profiles, categories, services, orders, leads, cart_items, etc.
+   - Check that you see tables like: profiles, categories, services, orders, leads, cart_items, session (for sessions), etc.

 **What this does:**
 - Creates all necessary database tables
 - Sets up foreign key relationships
 - Creates indexes for performance
+- Creates session table for database-backed sessions
 - Adds default data (categories and services)

 #### Method 2: Using Drizzle Kit (For Updates and Migrations)